mo-hanxuan/MagicPBC/README.md

 The result file would be written to the same path with the initial file, with file name of {initialFileName}_PBC.inp, which contains the PBC info including the surafce-nodes and all equations needed to claim the dof-relation for PBC.
 This file can be utilized for finite-element simulation with PBC.

+## notification

+If you apply this project to you papers or your codes, please cite this reference: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC).
+Thank you for your support.
+Welcome to make contributions to this project by putting Issues and Pull-Request on our [site](https://github.com/mo-hanxuan/MagicPBC).